TL;DR

 Start blocking Shorts while keeping educational YouTube →

-Because the slot machine only works if your child has access to it.
+The slot machine only works if you let your child play it.

 Frequently Asked Questions